mavryk-network/mavryk-protocol/docs/alpha/voting.rst

   Current period: "proposal"
   Blocks remaining until end of period: 59
   Current proposals:
-  PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp 2,400,000 ꜩ
+  PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp 2,400,000 ṁ

   $ octez-client show voting period
   Current period: "exploration"
   Blocks remaining until end of period: 63
   Current proposal: PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp
   Ballots:
-    Yay: 2,400,000 ꜩ
+    Yay: 2,400,000 ṁ
-    Nay: 0 ꜩ
+    Nay: 0 ṁ
-    Pass: 0 ꜩ
+    Pass: 0 ṁ
   Current participation 20.00%, necessary quorum 80.00%
-  Current in favor 2,400,000 ꜩ, needed supermajority 1,920,000 ꜩ
+  Current in favor 2,400,000 ṁ, needed supermajority 1,920,000 ṁ

   $ octez-client show voting period
   Current period: "cooldown"
   Blocks remaining until end of period: 64
   Current proposal: PsNa6jTtsRfbGaNSoYXNTNM5A7c3Lji22Yf2ZhpFUjQFC17iZVp

-It should be noted that the ballot number 2,400,000 ꜩ above is the stake counted in mutez (displayed in tez).
+It should be noted that the ballot number 2,400,000 ṁ above is the stake counted in mumav (displayed in tez).
-The proposal has a total stake of 2,400,000 ꜩ, which may come from a single ballot from a delegate having a staking balance of 2,400,000 ꜩ or it may come from multiple ballots from delegates with a combined stake of 2,400,000 ꜩ.
+The proposal has a total stake of 2,400,000 ṁ, which may come from a single ballot from a delegate having a staking balance of 2,400,000 ṁ or it may come from multiple ballots from delegates with a combined stake of 2,400,000 ṁ.

 Submit proposals